 - check_ipmi_sensor is on level 5 support on OP5 Monitor 8 (ITRS does not test this plugin continuously)

 The plugin supports IPMI v1.5 and IPMI v2.0.
 It can check IPMI sensors locally or via 'Serial over LAN' connection.
-In order for remote monitoring to be possible, the target (monitored system) need to be configured to accept remote connections.
+In order for remote monitoring to be possible, the target (monitored system) needs to be configured to accept remote connections.
 The exact configuration procedure is hardware (motherboard/Bios) dependant.

-- Latest plugin package, or the package monitor-plugin-check_ipmi: "yum install monitor-plugin-check_ipmi"
+- Latest plugin package, or the package monitor-plugin-check_ipmi: